 transit planning.
-The funds are currently administered by the City of Burlington as a Direct Recipient of federal transit funds.
 The funds are primarily used to pay staff salaries for time spent on transit planning.
 The FTA provides 80% of the funds.
-The state provides 10% and the City of Burlington provides 10%
+The state provides 10% and the City of Burlington are primarily used to pay staff salaries for time spent on transit planning.